concinim/wh-acd/annotator_allergy.md

 # Allergies
 {: #allergies}

-Detects text that follows allergy keywords such as <q>allergies:</q> and <q>allergic to:</q>.
+Detects text that follows allergy keywords such as `allergies:` and `allergic to:``.
 Items following the keywords are annotated with the AllergyInd type.
 The annotation includes all types of allergies such as environmental, animal, medication, food, etc. If annotation includes a medication then information related to the medication is also returned.
 {:shortdesc}

 #### Configurations